sd8145/MY_PORTFOLIO/README.md

 [Click here](https://suryanshd.site/) to visit the portfolio website.

 <h3>Description</h3>
-The portfolio showcases the work and skills of the owner, highlighting their achievements, projects, and experiences.
-It provides an overview of their expertise in various fields and serves as a professional representation of their abilities.
+The portfolio showcases the work and skills of the me, highlighting my achievements, projects, and experiences.
+It provides an overview of their expertise in various fields and serves as a professional representation of my abilities.

 The portfolio is designed using modern web development technologies, including HTML, CSS, and JavaScript.
 The combination of these technologies allows for a dynamic and visually appealing website that is both user-friendly and responsive across different devices.

-<h3>Features</h3>
-<h4>Home</h4>:The homepage introduces the owner and provides a brief summary of their background, skills, and interests.
-<h4>Projects</h4>:This section showcases the owner's projects, including descriptions, images, and links to view more details or visit the live versions.
-<h4>Skills</h4>:Here, the owner lists their skills and technologies they are proficient in, providing an overview of their capabilities.
-<h4>Experience</h4>:This section highlights the owner's professional experience, including previous roles, responsibilities, and achievements.
-<h4>Contact</h4>:The contact page provides various ways to get in touch with the owner, such as through a contact form or social media links.

 <h3>Installation</h3>
 1. Clone the repository: git clone https://https://github.com/sd8145/MY_PORTFOLIO<br>